You are here

 3 Credit(s).
 0 Hour(s) Lab.
 3 Hour(s) Lecture.

 An introduction to the science of how people think, feel, and behave.
 Students will learn about research and discover how psychology informs what it means to be human.
-A student may not receive credit for both PSYC 110 and either PSYC 115 or PSYC 210.
+A student may not receive credit for both PSYC 110 and PSYC 115.

 PSYC 115 - Honors Introduction to Psychology